-The Day, in collaboration with the National Coast Guard Museum and its affiliates are proud to present “Service Above Self: A Pictorial History of The U.S. Coast Guard” – a photo journey through the U.S. Coast Guard’ 225-year history.
+The Day, in collaboration with the National Coast Guard Museum Association is proud to present “Service Above Self: A Pictorial History of The U.S. Coast Guard” — a photo journey through the U.S. Coast Guard’s 225-year history.

 For more than two centuries, the Coast Guard has been a guardian of the American seas.

 Its members have flown into perilous weather to rescue mariners in distress, fought in the nation’s wars, worked to preserve and protect marine life, and much more.

 This hardcover commemorative photo book, featuring a foreword written by Admiral R. J. Papp, Jr., USCG, (ret.), takes a look at the many missions of the U.S. Coast Guard and the men and women who have joined this service over the course of its 225-year-old history.